olmax99/helm-flask-celery/README.md

 ### i.
 Define Testing Environment

 **NOTE:** The testing environment is very close to staging except that the webservice will not be started automatically, as pytest will build the clients, and all `*-deployment` containers are running in *keep-alive* mode.

+**NOTE:** The `values-dev.yaml` environment will run the webserver, workers, and all others.

-Create `flask-nginx-celery/values-dev.yaml`
+Create `flask-nginx-celery/values-test.yaml`
 ```
 envValues:
-  PYTHONPATH: "/usr/src/queue"
+  PYTHONPATH: "/usr/src/queue"          <-- ENABLING PYTEST TO IMPORT FROM WORKER MODULES

 webapi:
   replicaCount: 1